Premarket Assessment of Pediatric Medical Devices - Guidance for Industry and Food and Drug Administration Staff

 As is true for medical devices in general, FDA does not believe that clinical data will be necessary to demonstrate safety and effectiveness for all devices intended for pediatric populations.
 The agency recognizes that the amount and type of evidence required will depend on a number of factors, including the nature of the device, what is already known about the product in the adult population (if relevant), what is known or can be extrapolated about the device to the pediatric population, and the underlying disease or condition being treated.
 In some cases, well-designed bench and animal testing will be sufficient to evaluate the device.
 In others, clinical data may be needed to evaluate the safety and effectiveness of the device.

-FDA is committed to following the least burdensome principles as described in the guidance document entitled, “The Least Burdensome Provisions of the FDA Modernization Act of 1997: Concept and Principles.”10 This commitment applies equally to pediatric devices.
-We recommend that sponsors of pediatric device clinical trials take advantage of the informal pre-IDE process11 and/or the more formal early collaboration meetings12 to obtain feedback on their investigational protocol before initiating the trial and to discuss the least burdensome regulatory path.
+FDA is committed to following the least burdensome principles as described in the guidance document entitled, “The Least Burdensome Provisions of the FDA Modernization Act of 1997: Concept and Principles.”
+This commitment applies equally to pediatric devices.
+We recommend that sponsors of pediatric device clinical trials take advantage of the pre-submission program to obtain feedback on their investigational protocol before initiating the trial and to discuss the least burdensome regulatory path.

 If it is determined that clinical data are needed, it may be that the course of the disease and the device's effects are similar in adult and pediatric patients.
 In such a situation, the pediatric indication may be supported by the adult data with limited additional safety data in the pediatric population.
 In other cases, the prognosis, severity, or symptoms of the disease in the adult population may be significantly different than in the pediatric population, the device's effects may not be well understood, or there may be risks specific to the pediatric population necessitating clinical data in this population.